 42 charged after protest delays Harvard-Yale game

 NEW HAVEN, Conn.
-(AP) — Officials say 42 people have been charged with disorderly conduct after a protest interrupted a football game between archrivals Harvard and Yale.
+(AP) — Officials say 42 people were charged with disorderly conduct after a protest interrupted a Saturday football game between archrivals Harvard and Yale.

 Most protesters walked off after about an hour; those who remained were charged with misdemeanor disorderly conduct.
-They were issued a court summons and released.
+They were issued a court summons and released, according to a statement from Yale University.

+Actor Sam Waterston was among those arrested, according to the Connecticut Post.
+The actor known for his roles in TV’s “Law & Order” is a graduate of Yale.

 After the game resumed, Yale went on to beat Harvard 50-43, clinching the Ivy League championship.